gemini88mill/treeUtil/README.md

 ### Programmatic API

-You can also use the tree utility programmatically in your Node.js applications:
+You can also use the tree utility programmatically in your Node.js or Bun applications:

 ```typescript
 import TreeUtil from "./src/index.js";